NGC 1260

-NGC 1260 is a spiral or lenticular galaxy in the constellation Perseus.
+NGC 1260 is a spiral or lenticular galaxy located 250 million light years away from earth in the constellation Perseus.
 It was discovered by astronomer Guillaume Bigourdan on 19 October 1884.
 NGC 1260 is a member of the Perseus Cluster and forms a tight pair with the galaxy PGC 12230.
+This galaxy is dominated by a population of many old stars.

 In 2006, it was home to the second brightest supernova in the observable universe, supernova SN 2006gy.
+This supernova was the most energetic and brightest supernova on record so far.